What is Ambivalent Attachment: Understanding Attachment Styles and Its Impact on Children

 As mentioned, our attachment style entails the type of relationship we form with our primary caregiver(s) in early childhood.
 John Bowlby and Mary Ainsworth were the pioneers of attachment theory, having conducted studies of mothers and their infants in the 1950s and 1960s.

 Essentially, attachments can be classified into two broad categories: secure and insecure.
 In Ainsworth’s experiment, referred to within the psychology field as the “strange situation,” a caregiver left their infant unattended in a room for a brief period of time and eventually returned.
+The attachment process begins in early childhood and plays a crucial role in shaping an individual's interpersonal relationships throughout their life.
+Child development is significantly influenced by the type of attachment formed with primary caregivers during early years.
 Those children with a secure attachment did not show signs of distress when their caregiver left the room, indicating that they trusted their caregiver would return.
 When the caregiver reappeared, the securely attached children showed joy and felt comforted by their caregiver’s presence.

 Infants who develop an insecure attachment style do so due to neglect or an inadequate response to the infant child's needs.
 In Ainsworth’s experiment, two types of insecure attachment were observed: anxious and avoidant.
 In insecure anxious attachment, the infant showed near immediate distress upon the caregiver’s departure and cried more than the other two types (secure and insecure avoidant).
 If a stranger entered the room during the mother’s absence, the infant avoided them and showed fear.
 When the mother returned, the infant may have approached her, but in a resistant manner (i.e., pushing her away).